 The RESET# pin provides a hardware method of resetting the device to reading array data.
-When the system drives the RESET# pin to $V{\rm IL}$ for at least a period of $t{\rm RP}$, the device immediately terminates any operation in progress, tristates all data output pins, and ignores all read/write attempts for the duration of the RESET# pulse.
+When the system drives the RESET# pin low for at least a period of t{RP} the device immediately terminates any operation in progress, tristates all data output pins, and ignores all read/write attempts for the duration of the RESET# pulse.
 The device also resets the internal state machine to reading array data.
 The operation that was interrupted should be reinitiated once the device is ready to accept another command sequence, to ensure data integrity.
+Current is reduced for the duration of the RESET# pulse.